-In June 2018, it was announced that the Germany Federal Court of Justice (Bundesgerichtshof – BGH) had issued an arrest warrant against Jamil Hassan, head of the Syrian Air Force Intelligence Service.
+In June 2018, it was announced that the Germany Federal Court of Justice (Bundesgerichtshof – BGH) had issued an arrest warrant against Jamil Hassan, who until July 2019 was head of the Syrian Air Force Intelligence Service.
 This measure is a milestone towards justice and accountability for all those affected by Assad's torture system, particularly the 24 Syrian torture survivors and activists whose testimonies contributed to the arrest warrant.

 In November 2017, ECCHR together with nine Syrian women and men as well as the lawyers and activists Anwar al-Bunni (SCLSR) and Mazen Darwish (SCM) filed a criminal complaint concerning crimes against humanity and war crimes in Syria with the German Federal Public Prosecutor (Generalbundesanwalt – GBA).